Glossary — short definitions of terms

 Lo — key syllable used by Tonalibus in tonality names; indicates correlation to the lower tetra- or pentachord or a lowered Reach or other step; short for low

-Locor — key syllable used by Tonalibus in tonality and progression names; indicates that the lower tetrachord consists of the initial three of the four corners of the sound temple (North, East, and South, but not West); short for low Core
+Locor — key syllable used by Tonalibus in tonality and progression names; indicates that the lower tetrachord includes or consists of the initial three of the four corners of the sound temple (North, East, and South, but not West); short for low Core

 Locrian — a diatonic tonality; regressive, without quint; name of the corresponding penta- and tetrachord